2024 Missouri Republican presidential caucuses

 The 2024 Missouri Republican presidential caucuses were held on March 2, 2024, as part of the Republican Party primaries for the 2024 presidential election.
-54 delegates to the 2024 Republican National Convention will be allocated on a winner-take-most basis.
+54 delegates to the 2024 Republican National Convention were allocated on a winner-take-most basis.
 The contest was held alongside caucuses in Idaho and Michigan.

 Former president Donald Trump defeated former U.N. ambassador Nikki Haley in a landslide, winning all 924 state delegates.
 However, no delegates to the national convention were allocated at the caucuses and delegates will not be bound until the April "district conventions" or the May state convention.

 Candidates

 The following candidates were eligible for nomination at the Missouri caucuses: